-5) break eggs into a bowl and beat them by a fork
+5) break eggs into a bowl and beat them with a fork

 6) take pork chops out from the fridge, remove foil, and pass each meat slice through flour, beaten egg, and breadcrumbs (exactly in this order!)

-7) pour oil into a frying pan, place the pan to the stovetop over medium temperature, and wait until the oil is hot
+7) pour oil into a frying pan, place the pan on the stovetop over medium temperature, and wait until the oil is hot

 8) put the pork schnitzels into the oil and wait until the bottom side is golden (2-4 minutes, depending on the pork chop thickness)

 9) flip pork chops schnitzels and wait another 1-2 minutes to fry evenly on both sides